Fraenkel Prize in Contemporary History

 For a completed, revised or unrevised but unpublished PhD thesis or equivalent

-Please note that MA theses will not be admissible
+Please note that MA and MPhil theses will not be admissible

 $4,000 prize money